 The Ocean Ecobrick is for plastics collected from beaches, rivers and the ocean.
 These plastics tend to be large, chunky, dirty, and wet and are not suitable for normal ecobricking.
 The Ocean Ecobrick enables them be secured into a practical, useful, and reusable building block.

-An ocean ecobrick is made with two cut PET bottles packed with solid with plastic gathered out of the environment to create a reusable building block.
+An ocean ecobrick is made with two cut PET bottles packed solid with plastic gathered out of the environment to create a reusable building block.
 Ocean ecobricks, unlike normal ecobricks, allow the packing of dirty and wet plastics in order to secure them from degrading into toxins and microplastics.
-Ocean ecobricks were developed as a local solution for community beach and river clean ups around the world seeking a regenerative alternative to industrial dumping, recycling and incineration.
+Ocean ecobricks were developed in partnership with TrashHero.org and other beach clean up movements around the world seeking a local and regenerative solution – rather than returning collected plastic to industrial dumping and recycling where it originated.

 Ocean ecobricks (OEBs) can make modular units, furniture, and earthen gardens and structures.
-The Global Ecobrick Alliance promotes ocean ecobricking as a last resort for plastic that has nowhere else to go.
 Like normal ecobricks, OEBs are a collaboration powered technology, grounded in regenerative principles that use the terminal reduction of plastic’s net surface area to effectively sequester plastic locally and long term.